pksunkara/reign/reign_view/README.md

 Now everything inside the `<template>` elements will be passed to the corresponding slots.
 Any content not wrapped in a `<template>` is assumed to be for the default slot.

-However, you can still wrap default slot content in a `<template>` if you wish to be explicit.
+However, we can still wrap default slot content in a `<template>` if you wish to be explicit.

 # Helpers & Feature Gates